-How do we incorporate AQURON hydrogels into the construction?
+How do we incorporate hydrogels into the design?

-There are two AQURON treatments which will assist both hydration quality and long-term durability.
+There are two treatments which will assist both hydration quality and long-term durability.

 AQURON 300 concrete waterproofing admixture has multiple benefits.
 It is a superior alternative to crystalline admixture technologies and improves ease of handling.
 Improved hydration is just another of its many advantages.
 For more information, here’s a quick overview.

-AQURON 2000 spray-applied treatment is the original and most popular member of the AQURON family.
+AQURON 2000 spray-applied treatment has a different vantage point.
 Its curing qualities are equal or superior to 7 days’ water curing (test results available).
 The resulting concrete hydrogel penetrates to 150mm depth, protecting reinforcing steel, immobilising moisture, waterproofing the concrete, and bonus anti-dust hardening benefits are thrown in.

-The AQURON family is amazing and covers a range of concrete needs.
+The AQURON hydrogels are remarkably useful and cover a range of concrete needs.